AdobeDocs/analytics-platform.en/help/guided-analysis/types/timeline.md

 ---
 # [!UICONTROL Timeline] view

-The **[!UICONTROL Timeline]** view allows you to analyze individual sessons to determine patterns in behavior.
-The right rail allows you to select a person ID's for analysis.
+The **[!UICONTROL Timeline]** view allows you to analyze individual sessions to determine patterns in behavior.
+The right rail allows you to select a person IDs for analysis.
 The center area shows the time, property value, and duration for that person.

 This analysis requires that you add the **[!UICONTROL Person ID]** standard component to the [data view](/help/data-views/component-reference.md#optional).
 If you do not have the [!UICONTROL Person ID] component added to the data view, the following message is displayed: